 - Metafile: Some EPS files originating on PC contain a Windows Metafile preview.
 WMF or Windows Metafile is the PC equivalent of the Macintosh PICT file format.

-- EPSI which is an EPS file with a platform device independent preview.
+- EPSI is an EPS file with a platform device independent preview.
 EPSI is an all ASCII (no binary data or headers) version of EPS.
 EPSI provides for a hexadecimal encoded preview representation of the image that will be displayed or printed.
 EPSI files were documented by Adobe as a means of providing a preview for EPS files which would be cross-platform.
-In reality though DOS machines and Windows favour embedding TIFF or even Windows Metafiles in the PostScript.
+In reality, though, DOS machines and Windows favor embedding TIFF or even Windows Metafiles in the PostScript.
 EPSI is mainly used on Unix systems.

-It is also possible to have an EPS file without a preview though.
-In this case the imported file is usually displayed as a greyed out box or a box with diagonal lines running through it.
+It is also possible to have an EPS file without a preview, though.
+In this case, the imported file is usually displayed as a grayed out box or a box with diagonal lines running through it.

 If you print a file containing an EPS-image on a non-PostScript printer, it is usually the preview image that gets printed.
 The preview image is ignored when you print to a PostScript device.